Thorulfr/password-generator/README.md

 ## Contribution

-HTML and CSS provided.
-JavaScript written by Benjamin Holt.
+Basic HTML and CSS provided (see initial commit).
+JavaScript and all additional HTML and CSS written by Benjamin Holt.